 Secure by design

-The idea of blockchains existed for a while in computer science, but they became well-known for the bitcoin cryptocurrency that is based on them.
-Since then, lots of use cases have come up, such as managing supply chain (tracking the life-cycle of your vegetables for example), music distribution, new video games and even online voting.
+The idea of blockchain had existed for a while in computer science, but the concept became well-known with the advent of the bitcoin cryptocurrency that is based on them.
+Since that point, many use cases have arisen, such as the managemement of supply chains (tracking the life-cycle of your vegetables for example), music distribution, new video games and even online voting.

-Let’s start with the definition of blockchain.
-A blockchain is, in the simplest of terms, a time-stamped series of immutable records of data that is managed by clusters of computers not owned by any single entity.
-Each of these blocks of data (i.e. block) is secured and bound to each other using cryptographic principles (i.e. chain).
-It is a shared and immutable ledger, the information in it is open for anyone and everyone to see, which is why it feels so “democratic”.
+Let’s start with a definition of blockchain.
+A blockchain is, in the simplest of terms, a time-stamped series of immutable records of data that is managed by clusters of computers that are not owned by any single entity.
+Each of these blocks of data is secured and bound – or chained – to each other using cryptographic principles.
+A shared and immutable ledger, the information it contains is open to anyone and everyone to see, which is why it feels so ‘democratic’.

-This distributed trust between members, the cryptography used to chain the blocks and their immutability is what makes blockchain secure “by design”.
-Or that is what many people think…
+The trust distributed between members, the cryptography used to chain the blocks and their immutability is what makes blockchain secure “by design”.
+Or at least, that is what many people think…

-Even though the possibilities seem endless, Rieback claims that not everything is openly discussed regarding this technology and raises some security questions that many people don’t dare to, or simply don’t want to, address.
-Kursawe investigated the vulnerabilities of blockchains (“byzantine fault tolerant total ordering protocols”, the scientific term) in 2000; the general concept has been investigated in computer science for over 20 years.
-It’s nothing new.
+Even though the inherent possibilities of this concept seem endless, Dr Melanie Rieback claims that not everything about this technology has been openly discussed and raises some security questions that few people dare to – and some simply don’t want to – address.
+Dr Klaus Kursawe investigated the vulnerabilities of blockchains (known in scientific terminology as ‘byzantine fault tolerant total ordering protocols’) in 2000.
+The general concept has been investigated in computer science for over 20 years – there’s nothing new about it.

-In practice, there are bad sides to the immutability of blockchains.
+In practice, there are downsides to the immutability of blockchains.
 Think about security updates.
 Security patches are one of the most important ways of keeping software secure.
-Programmers make mistakes and introduce bugs, and so programs need to be corrected, especially if they introduce vulnerabilities.
+Programmers make mistakes and introduce bugs, and so programs need to be corrected, especially if the bug introduced creates vulnerabilities.
 The immutability of blockchain makes this difficult because the data cannot be modified.
-If the patches include changes in the data structure, it’s not possible to apply them.
+If the patches include changes in the data structure, they cannot be applied to a blockchain.

 Another problem is that when the wrong data gets inserted into the blockchain, it’s impossible to remove it.
 Think about GDPR and the right of users to remove their personal data.
-This is not even possible with blockchain, even if something ends up in the chain by mistake.
-There are already cases where “bad” things were inserted in several public chains.
-In the bitcoin blockchain people managed to get in rickrolls, wikileaks cablegate files, photographs, valentine love messages and even a tribute to Len Sassaman, security advocate who was not so positive about blockchain.
+This is not possible with blockchain, even if something ends up in the chain by mistake.
+There are already cases where “bad” data has been inserted into several public chains.
+In the bitcoin blockchain alone, people have managed to insert rickrolls, Wikileaks Cablegate files, photographs, Valentine’s Day love messages, and even a tribute to Len Sassaman, a security advocate who was less than positive about blockchain.

-Also, even if blockchain had no vulnerabilities, we have to be aware that using it doesn’t guarantee security, because the chain software is only a small part of the system.
-There is a whole ecosystem built around the blockchain, with application, APIs and complex protocols which can contain bugs.
+Even if blockchain had no vulnerabilities, we would need to be aware that using it doesn’t guarantee security, because the chain software is only a small part of the system.
+There is a whole ecosystem built around the blockchain, with applications, APIs and complex protocols which can contain bugs.

-Other potential for attacks come from mining pools.
-Mining pools are a large number of members working together in a chain.
-When we have these groups, if they happen to be 51% of the members, then they can basically decide on their own.
-Double spending can be done if the members in this mining pool first spend, then reverse the transaction, without the need for consensus.
-Even with a big blockchain, reaching the 51% can be achievable with a very big investment of mining capacity and electricity.
-It might not be accessible by a normal citizen, but it is for a government.
+Anther potential vulnerability comes from mining pools.
+Mining pools involve a large number of members working together on a chain.
+In these groups, if 51% of the members agree, then they can basically make decisions on their own without any exernal control.
+Double spending can occur if the members in a mining pool first spend, then reverse the transaction, without the need for consensus.
+Even with a big blockchain, reaching the 51% required to take control can be achieved through a very big investment of mining capacity and electricity.
+It might not be something a normal citizen could achieve, but perhaps a government…

 Quantum computing brings another challenge to the mix.
-Actually, the computing speed of quantum computers could break any sort of system which is based on any kind of encryption, and blockchain is just one of them.
-Another way in which quantum computers can disrupt the blockchain security system is by doing 51% attacks.
-And here, again, those who first have the quantum computers win.
+The current computing speed of quantum computers could break any system based on any kind of encryption, and blockchain is just one of these.
+Quantum computers can also use a 51% attack to disrupt the blockchain security system.
+And here again, those who have the quantum computers first win.

-Another issue to take into account is that of the operational security of the endpoint devices.
-Attacks can occur on the members, who often share the same operating systems, libraries and implementations.
+Another issue to consider is the operational security of the endpoint devices.
+Attacks on members, who often share the same operating systems, libraries and implementations, can occur.

-In the specific use case of the supply chain, as an example think about the possibility of tracking the tomato you are eating from the moment it was harvested to the moment it’s on your table.
-How do you actually prove the relation between the actual object and the digital equivalent in the chain?
-You could use a QR code or a bar code, or even something more advanced like RFID.
-But there is no guarantee that the sticker/RFID that is on your vegetable or box corresponds to what is in the blockchain (provided that RFID was indeed secure).
+Considering the specific use case of the supply chain, think about the possibility of tracking the tomato you are eating from the moment it was harvested to the moment it’s on your table.
+How do you actually prove that the actual object and the digital equivalent in the chain are related?
+You could use a QR code or a bar code, or something more advanced, such as RFID, but there is no guarantee that the sticker/RFID on your tomato or box corresponds to what is in the blockchain (even providing that the RFID was secure to start with).

-This makes it clear that blockchain might not be a good solution where the integrity of the data is of high importance, such as for public voting.
-But also the risks for cryptocurrency shouldn’t be taken lightly.
-Perhaps blockchain is a technology appropriate for more “simple” use cases, where the distributed nature is useful but the well-being of people is not at risk, such as review systems, games or web browser certificate validation.
+These factors make it clear that blockchain might not be a good solution where the integrity of the data is of high importance, such as for public voting.
+The risks of cryptocurrency also should not be taken lightly.
+Perhaps blockchain is a technology more appropriate for ‘simple’ use cases, where the distributed nature is useful but the well-being of people is not at risk, such as review systems, games or web browser certificate validation.